 Investors and others should note that we announce material information to our investors using one or more of the following: SEC filings, press releases and our corporate website, including without limitation the "Investors Center" section of our website.
 We use these channels, as well as social media channels such as Twitter and LinkedIn, in order to achieve broad, non-exclusionary distribution of information to the public and for complying with our disclosure obligations under Regulation FD.
 It is possible that the information we post on our corporate website or other social media could be deemed to be material information.
-Therefore, we encourage investors, the media, and others interested in our company to review the information we post on the "Investor Center" section of our corporate website and on our social media channels.
-The contents of our corporate website and social media channels are not, however, a part of this Annual Report on Form 10-K.
+Therefore, we encourage investors, the media, and others interested in our company to review the information we post on the "Investor Center" section of our corporate website and on our social media channels are not, however, a part of this Annual Report on Form 10-K.